 Original furnishings and fixtures from the Greek cafe Busy Bee will feature in a new five year exhibition

 Neos Kosmos, Melbourne, 23 Sep 2013

-Photograph: Loula Zantiotis (nee Cassimatis) at the Busy Bee Cafe as her many customers and friends remember her.
+Loula Zantiotis (nee Cassimatis) at the Busy Bee Cafe in 2002.

 In a special five year commitment, the National Museum of Australia will permanently house a Greek Café collection, with original furnishings and fixtures.
 Based on photographer Effy Alexakis and historian Leonard Janiszewski work to identify remaining Greek cafés and café memorabilia of national significance around the country in 2007-8, the museum has taken the next step and invested in a permanent collection.